Driving larger goods vehicles (LGV) on a car driving licence

 How are vehicles classified for driver licensing purposes?

 Categories of vehicles and their descriptions can be found on the link below.
 Driver & Vehicle Agency (DVA) can't give legal advice on how vehicles are classified but, generally speaking it depends on the weight of the vehicle or the number of passengers it can carry.
-Any queries should be emailed to:

 - Motorcycles, cars and other vehicles you can ride or drive and minimum ages